Abortion in the United States: Early history and rise of anti-abortion legislation

-Physicians, one of the most famous and consequential being Horatio Storer, remained the loudest voice in the anti-abortion debate, and they carried their agenda to state legislatures around the country, advocating not only anti-abortion laws but also laws against birth control on racist and pseudoscientific grounds; religious groups were not particularly active within this movement, which presaged the modern debate over women's body rights.
-Though many of these laws indicated the woman as a co-criminal, she was rarely prosecuted.
-A campaign was launched against the movement and the use and availability of contraceptives.
-Criminalization of abortion accelerated from the late 1860s through the efforts of concerned legislators, doctors, and the American Medical Association influenced by Storer, and were facilitated by the press.
 In 1873, Anthony Comstock created the New York Society for the Suppression of Vice, an institution dedicated to supervising the morality of the public.
 Later that year, Comstock successfully influenced the United States Congress to pass the Comstock Law, which made it illegal to deliver through the U.S. mail any "obscene, lewd, or lascivious" material.
 It also prohibited producing or publishing information pertaining to the procurement of abortion, birth control, and venereal disease, including to medical students.
 The production, publication, importation, and distribution of such materials was suppressed under the Comstock Law as being obscene, and similar prohibitions were passed by 24 of the 37 states.

-In 1900, abortion was normally a felony in every state.
+By 1900, abortion was normally a felony in every state.
 Some states included provisions allowing for abortion in limited circumstances, generally to protect the woman's health or to terminate pregnancies arising from rape or incest.
-Most Americans did not abortion as a crime, and abortions continued to occur and became increasingly available.
+Most Americans did not view abortion as a crime, and abortions continued to occur and became increasingly available.
 The American Birth Control League was founded by Margaret Sanger in 1921; it would become Planned Parenthood Federation of America in 1942.
 By the 1930s, licensed physicians performed an estimated 800,000 abortions a year.